ton-community/ton-docs/docs/participate/nodes/run-node.md

 To install and manage your own node, use the **[mytonctrl](https://github.com/ton-blockchain/mytonctrl)** open source tool developed by TON Foundation.

-The majority of TON Nodes use reliable and tested by **mytonctrl**.
+The majority of TON Nodes are reliable and tested by **mytonctrl**.

 ## Installation